 Another comfortable—nay, luxurious!—accessory to have on board is a leaning post with fishing rod holders, like this top-of-the-line item by Neptune (check price on Amazon).

 And well, there you have it.
-Some great accessories for a relaxing day of fishing.
+Great accessories for a relaxing day of fishing.

 All these fishing accessories are solid additions to your pontoon boat.
-However, if you love to fish and you’re in the market for a brand new pontoon boat, you can buy a pontoon boat with a fishing package, so that it already has some of these great accessories built right in.
+However, if you love to fish and you’re in the market for a brand new pontoon boat, you can buy a pontoon boat with a fishing package, which features already built-in accessories.

 Some great examples of new pontoon boats with built-in fishing accessories are the Lowe Ultra 182 Fish and Cruise pontoon boat or the Sunchaser 8522 Cruise-n-Fish.
 Before you choose a model, check out our best tips for buying a new pontoon boat by clicking here.